fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 - **Disk Space**: 2GB free space

 ### Assumptions
-For purposes of this upgrade guide, it is assumed that your node's **HOME** directory is the default `~/.fetchd`.
+For the purposes of this upgrade guide, it is assumed that your node's **HOME** directory is the default `~/.fetchd`.
 This is mostly relevant for **ALL** shell commands used in this guide, but this node home directory might also occur in this guide in other contexts than just shell commands.

 > **IF** this assumption is **NOT** correct for your particular node setup, please **REPLACE** all `~/.fetchd`
-> occurrences within this guide with the directory your nodes setup uses as its home directory.
+> occurrences within this guide with the directory your node setup uses as its home directory.

 ## 1. Wait for network halt

 [//]: # (TODO: Replace HALT_BLOCK_HEIGHT and GOVENRANCE_PROPOSAL_NUMBER placeholders)
-When mainnet blockchain reaches the target upgrade block height `HALT_BLOCK_HEIGHT` defined by the ASI software upgrade governance proposal #GOVENRANCE_PROPOSAL_NUMBER, all nodes will automatically halt.
+When mainnet blockchain reaches the target upgrade block height `HALT_BLOCK_HEIGHT` defined by the ASI software upgrade governance proposal #GOVENRANCE_PROPOSAL_NUMBER, **ALL** nodes will automatically halt once they will reach this block height.

 It is **expected** to have an error logged by the node, similar to: